I used to suffer from massive brain fog, especially after I suffered multiple concussions in 2010.

 It is often used as a brain booster because it increases alertness and provides support to brain cells.
 It’s also been shown to be very effective at alleviating neurological decline and chronic fatigue (68-71).

-I personally find it gives me a huge boost in brain energy and clarity.
+I personally find ALCAR gives me a huge boost in brain energy and clarity.
+That's why it's included in the Optimal Brain supplement.

 And as I discussed previously, it can protect your brain from alcohol.